osequi/react-best-practices/Introduction.md

 React is the most popular web framework today[^1].

 Created by Facebook in 2013 the ecosystem grew mature in 2019.
-The facebook.com redesign and rewrite is done exclusively with React, GraphQL and Relay[^2].
+The facebook.com redesign and rewrite stack of choice is React, GraphQL and Relay[^2].

 Strong company support attracts web developers coming from Javascript or from other programming languages.

-However, many of them find the learning curve for React steep[^3].
+They often find the learning curve for React steep[^3].

 That's right.

 React is not *YAWF* -- Yet Another Web Framework[^4].
-It's a completely new programming style and information architecture on the web.
+It's a new programming style and information architecture for the web.
 Nothing to share with previous paradigms like MVC and REST[^5].

 Learning React means learning type-safety; functional and reactive programming; data-driven applications; graph databases and event-driven architectures.